eyanoapp/opensigl/docs/en/finance/index.md

 # Finance

-The finance modules in BHIMA provide the core of the application.
+The finance modules in OpenSIGL provide the core of the application.

 1. [Overview](./overview.md)
 2. [Core Concepts](core-concepts/index.md)